Lawrence Silas

 Lawrence Silas (born 1891) was a cattle baron in Florida.
 He was African American.
 Silas has a permanent place in the Florida state museum exhibit "Florida's Black Cowboys: Past and Present".

 History

+Lawrence was born in Kenansville, Florida, on November 8, 1891, to former Georgia slave Tom Silas and his wife Elizabeth, the sixth of thirteen children.
+Because it was a rural area, Tom built a school and hired a teacher so his children could receive an education.